CodeYourFuture/syllabus-archive/js-core-2/week-3/lesson.md

 > **Extra**
 >
 > 1. Did the `POST` requst succeed?
-> 2. Using the Details Panel, can you work out why the
+> 2. Using the Details Panel, can you work out why?

 {% include "./homework.md" %}